moimikey/simply-ssr/README.md

 Client-facing application is a universally rendering `react` application, featuring `react-helmet`, `react-router` and `react-router-dom`, which can be replaced.
 Client-side code is processed and bundled by `parcel`.

 ## Server Architecture

-There is a choice between the default `server`, featuring the below optimizations, or `server.simple`, a simple, insecure express server.

 ### Security